 literacy skills (math, anyone?) as she participates in the

-navigate through her school years, especially as she moves into
+through her school years, especially as she moves into middle school

-in science classes as she builds robots, conducts amazing
+classes as she builds robots, conducts amazing experiments with her

-experiments with her friends, or explores the natural world around
+friends, or explores the natural world around her

 Girls become more empowered as they move through the Girl Scout